tones00/Toilet-Diamond-Bowl/BACKEND_SETUP.md

 This guide will help you set up the backend server so players can interact across different locations.

+## 🌐 Custom Domain Setup

+**If you're hosting on a custom domain (e.g., toiletdiamondbowl.fun):**

+The website is already configured to work with your custom domain!
+The API client automatically detects your domain and uses it for all API calls.
+No additional configuration needed.

+**Important Notes:**
+- Your hosting service should automatically set the `PORT` environment variable
+- The server will listen on the port provided by your hosting service
+- Socket.io is configured to work with your domain
+- All API endpoints will be available at `https://toiletdiamondbowl.fun/api/*`

+## Local Development vs Production

+The server automatically detects if it's running in production mode:
+- **Production**: Uses your custom domain for CORS
+- **Development**: Allows all origins (for local testing)

 ## Prerequisites

 - Node.js (version 14 or higher)